sguox002/leetcode/dp/dp-medium I.md

 338. Counting Bits

-given a number get all number of 1s in binary for each one dp[i]=dp[i/2]+i&1
+given a number get all number of 1s in binary for each one

+dp[i]=dp[i/2]+i&1

 877. Stone Game

-a list of numbers, picking from either end. who wins we pick positive, the other pick negative, maximize the score
+a list of numbers, picking from either end. who wins

+we pick positive, the other pick negative, maximize the score. (for the other player it is the same)

 ```cpp
     int helper(vector<int>& piles,vector<vector<int>>& dp,int l,int r)
     {